ocnalbc/reactionary/README.md

 Second function is responding to being summoned, and this check is done every eight minutes.
 When called it posts the history of the user queried in the suspicious subs in addition to r@, met@, 101, kotakuinaction, and anarcho_capitalism.
 To call, use the following syntax:

 /u/isreactionary_bot[3]  USERNAME

+# ABOUT

+This is a rewrite of the great is_reactionary bot!
+The code was cleaned up and given a proper license, The One True License.